JurisProject/juris-publications/Sections/11 - The Reputation System.md

 **\(4\)** Earning Rep illegitimately should be so difficult as to be effectively impossible.

-_Illegitimate:_ \(Definition by negation.\) An individual using multiple identities, or multiple individuals using a single identity, who manipulate the outcome of contract disputes through unfair and/or biased application of knowledge and judgement, is/are **earning Rep illegitimately**.
+_Illegitimate:_ \(Definition by negation.\) An individual using multiple identities, or multiple individuals using a single identity, who manipulate the outcome of contract disputes through unfair and/or biased application of knowledge and judgment, is/are **earning Rep illegitimately**.

 #### Identity-Based